16 December 2021

-16 December 2021: British Patient Capital announces a $20m commitment into Balderton Capital VIII, which has closed at $600m.
+British Patient Capital announces a $20 million commitment into Balderton Capital VIII, which has closed at $600 million.

 The fund is Balderton’s largest ever early-stage fund and will look to invest in leading-edge technologies across the UK and Europe, building on the team’s expertise in backing innovative companies from seed to growth stage.
 Portfolio companies from previous funds include fintech and insuretech unicorns Revolut and Zego, as well as AI technology companies Healx and Cleo, which have reached growth status since the initial investment.